What’s an Ultramarathon?

-We actually wrote a complete guide on this topic, so here’s an excerpt from
+Well, we actually wrote a complete 50k training guide that’s gotten really popular, so here’s an excerpt from it:

-	it:

-	“Well, for a 50k race, you should plan to spend between six to nine hours of

-	your week training.
-If you’re really busy and have to balance family,

-	friends and work, six hours of training per week will be enough.
-The

-	important part is to use those six hours in the smartest way possible, and

-	to make the most of every training that you do.
+“Well, for a 50k race, you should plan to spend between six to nine hours of your week training.
+If you’re really busy and have to balance family, friends and work, six hours of training per week will be enough.
+The important part is to use those six hours in the smartest way possible, and to make the most of every training that you do.

 A quick note on the importance of consistency: in training for a 50k, there are four workouts per week which are “key,” i.e. they can’t be skipped.
 Plus, when you’re training, your plan should be designed to bring you slowly and steadily to be able to handle the race itself.
 This means that when you complete one week’s training, that gives you the “go ahead” to move forward to the next week’s training safely.

 I consider the minimum acceptable training block for a 50k to be a 12-week block.
 So, that means that to run your first 50k, you need to train more or less for three months.
 Might sound like a lot, right?
 Well, if we break it down, it’s not that much.
 First, it’s about one to two weeks of introduction and activation–this means prepping your body for the full training block.
 Then, we move on to two weeks of more specific training, but during which we still train our body to be ready to take on the “real training” that’s coming.
 Next, there are around six weeks of specific training.
 What does specific mean?
 Well, basically it means doing hill repeats; training specific elements of the race you’ve chosen; working on your jumps routine if you live in a flat place, or don’t have access to the hills every day; and building your core, strength and endurance for the race.